Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 9 Walk Along the Malecon

-One of the main tips I want to give you is to take a walk before sunset for the best views and climate of Havana and to experience it.
+One of the main tips I want to give you is to take a walk before sunset for the best views and climate of Havana, and to experience it.

 10 Castillo de los Tres Santos Reyes del Morro Castle

-This impressive fort withstood countless attacks from Dutch, French and British pirates for more than a century.
-Eventually, the British army consisting of fourteen thousand men was able to take it by land.
+A place that’s very much a part of Havana’s landscape is the Castillo de los Tres Santos Reyes del Morro Castle.
+This impressive fort withstood countless attacks from Dutch, French, and British pirates for more than a century.
+Eventually, the British army, consisting of fourteen thousand men, was able to take it by land.

 These days, it offers fantastic views of Old Havana and the sea during sunset.